davecoll3/speak-ev/README.md

 [Back to top &uarr;](#speak-ev)

-# Data Model
+# Database

-  MongoDB was chosen as the database for this project.
   MongoDB is a non-relational database that has a flexible data model.
-This project has two collections, one for 'terms' and a second for 'users'.
-Within the collections each document has several field-value pairs, these are outlined in the data model image below.
+It was chosen as the database for this project as there are few relationships between the collections.
+This project consits of two collections, one for 'terms' and a second for 'users'.
+Within the collections each document has several key-value pairs, these are outlined in the data model image below.

   ![Data Model](readme-files/images/database-model.png)